Get those spices organized for easy cooking.

 When putting this all together, the wood shelf seemed bare with just the butter dish and spice jars.

-This old Currier and Ives butter dish, I put on the top shelf in the back, seemed to be made for that spot.
+This old Currier and Ives butter dish, which I put on the top shelf in the back, seemed to be made for that spot.

 To keep it from falling, I secured it with some putty.
 You can get that here.